pacodelacruz/pacodelacruz.github.io/_posts/2018-01-18-business-rules-on-azure-logic-apps-with-liquid-templates.md

 date: 2018-01-18 09:40
 author: Paco de la Cruz
 comments: true
+category: Logic Apps
-categories: [Azure, Business Rules Engine, Liquid Templates, Logic Apps]
+tags: [Azure, Business Rules Engine, Liquid Templates, Logic Apps]
 ---
 <h2>Introduction</h2>
 In Azure Logic Apps workflows, you can implement <a href="https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-use-logic-app-features#conditions-run-steps-only-after-meeting-a-condition">conditions</a> and <a href="https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-switch-case">switch cases</a> to control the flow based on runtime inputs and outputs.
 This functionality is quite useful, and in many cases, can be used to implement the business rules required.
 However, those business rules are inherent to the workflow, and when business rules change often, they would end up being hard to maintain.